relvaner/actor4j-core/Readme.md

 [18]<a name="18"/> D. A. Bauer and J. Mäkiö, “Actor4j: A Software Framework for the Actor Model Focusing on the Optimization of Message Passing,” AICT 2018: The Fourteenth Advanced International Conference on Telecommunications, IARIA, 2018, [Online].
 Available from: http://www.thinkmind.org/download.php?articleid=aict_2018_8_10_10087 [retrieved: August, 2018]
 [19]<a name="19"/> M. Lehmann and M. Werner, “Gut Wetter machen!
 Java, Play und Akka für meteorologische Anwendungen beim Deutschen Wetterdienst,” in JavaSPEKTRUM 3/2016, 2016
 [20]<a name="20"/> N. Rodrigues, A. Pereira, P. Leitão, "Adaptive Multi-agent System for a Washing Machine Production Line", Industrial Applications of Holonics and Multi-agent Systems, vol. 8062, pp. 212-223, 2013.
+[21]<a name="21"/> M. Geisriegler, M. Kolodiy, S. Stani and R. Singer, "Actor Based Business Process Modeling and Execution: A Reference Implementation Based on Ontology Models and Microservices," 2017 43rd Euromicro Conference on Software Engineering and Advanced Applications (SEAA), Vienna, 2017, pp. 359-362.

 Page to be updated 12/17/2018